MarcisAn/sliexnis/README.md

-# School planner
+# SLIEXNIS

+Sliexnis is an open source school work management tool.
+Developed by students for students.

-Developed within "Ventspils IC chalange"
+Developed within "Ventspils IT chalange"